Opportunities at MoMath

 Students who participate in the summer program must commit to volunteer for five (eight-hour) days a week, including a Saturday or Sunday, for a minimum of eight weeks during the summer.
 The summer program typically runs from Memorial Day weekend to the weekend after Labor Day.
 Students who participate during the school year must commit approximately one eight-hour day per week, typically a Saturday or Sunday, from September through June.

 The High School Integrators volunteer program is unpaid.
 Participants are eligible to accrue hours towards the President’s Volunteer Service Award (PVSA), a program for which MoMath carries the honor of serving as a Certifying Organization.
-Recipients of the PVSA receive a letter of appreciation from the President of the United States, an official recognition pin, and a certificate.
+Recipients of the PVSA gold award receive a letter of appreciation from the President of the United States, and a certificate.

 To apply, download the application form at momath.org/integrators/apply.